Institute for Social Vision Design

 Conditions for maintaining the monthly $10,000 ad grant

 Maintaining the $10,000 monthly grant requires meeting ongoing performance standards.
 Failure to meet these standards can result in account suspension.
+The following checklist summarizes each requirement by priority level.

-CTR (Click-through rate)Account-wide monthly average of 5% or higher
+Monthly average 5% or higher

 If the account-wide CTR falls below 5% for two consecutive months, the account may be suspended.
 Suspension can be reversed by submitting an improvement plan, but the resulting gap in advertising activity is worth avoiding.